From A Wiki of Ice and Fire

 |Title||Princess of Winterfell|

 |Played by||Maisie Williams|

 Arya Stark is the third child and second daughter of Lord Eddard and Lady Catelyn Stark.
 She is nine at the start of A Game of Thrones.
-She has three brothers Robb, Bran, Rickon, a half-brother Jon Snow, and a older sister Sansa.
+She has five siblings: brothers Robb, Bran, Rickon, half-brother Jon Snow, and older sister Sansa.

 Arya is the only character to have at least one POV chapter in each of the five books.

-Arya appearance is more Stark than Tully, with a long face, grey eyes and brown hair.
+Arya's appearance is more Stark than Tully, with a long face, grey eyes, and brown hair.
 She is skinny and athletic.
-At the start of the story, she is generally regarded as plain, as exemplified by her nickname "Arya Horseface," and often mistaken for a boy.
+At the start of the story, she is generally regarded as plain, as exemplified by her nickname "Arya Horseface", and often mistaken for a boy.
 However, there are instances of her being called pretty, compared to the beautiful Lyanna, and catching the eye of men later in the books.
 In Braavos the Kindly Man says she has a pretty face.
-For more images see here.

 Arya is the youngest daughter and third child of Lady Catelyn and Lord Eddard Stark, head of House Stark and Warden of the North.
 She was born soon after Eddard Stark's return from the Greyjoy Rebellion and raised at Winterfell.
 Arya has an older sister Sansa.
 She has an older brother Robb and two younger brothers Bran and Rickon.
 She also has a bastard half-brother Jon Snow.